pagkly/Zed/Investopedia3/Tax Planning.md

 -   15% tax for single taxpayers whose income is more than $78,750 but less than $434,550 ($488,850 if married filing jointly or a qualifying widow(er), $461,700 for the head of the household, or $244,425 for married filing separately)
 -   20% tax for those whose income is higher than listed for the 15% tax3

 For example, if a single investor whose income was $80,000 had $10,000 in long-term capital gains, there would be a tax liability of $1,500.
 If the same investor sold underperforming investments carrying $10,000 in long-term capital losses, the losses would offset the gains, resulting in a tax liability of 0.
-If the same losing investment were brought back, then a minimum of 30 days would have to pass to avoid incurring a [wash sale](https://www.investopedia.com/terms/w/washsale.asp).
+If the same losing investment were brought back, then a minimum of 30 days would have to pass to avoid incurring a [[wash sale]](https://www.investopedia.com/terms/w/washsale.asp).

 According to the Internal Revenue Service, "If your capital losses exceed your capital gains, the amount of the excess loss that you can claim to lower your income is the lesser of $3,000 ($1,500 if married filing separately) or your total net loss shown on line 21 of Schedule D (Form 1040 or 1040-SR).3